Best Alternatives to Payday Loans in 2026

 8. 0% APR credit cards

-Once the promotional period ends, the standard APR kicks in on any remaining balance, so using a 0% card as a short-term buffer requires a repayment plan.
+A 0% APR credit card is a powerful short-term borrowing tool for anyone who qualifies.
 If your credit needs work before you can qualify, Kikoff helps you build credit with a tradeline that reports to all three credit bureaus.

 What is a payday loan and why should you avoid it?

 A payday loan is effectively a small, short-term loan that's meant to be repaid in full when the borrower's next paycheck arrives.
+The problem is the cost: payday loans charge fees that typically work out to an APR of 300% to 400% or higher when annualized.

 Conclusion